MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 ### Create an App Registration in your AAD Environment

-Creating an App Registration for the ALM Accelerator is a one time setup step to grant permissions to the App and the associated pipelines the permissions required to perform operations in **Azure DevOps** and **Power Apps / Dataverse**.
-The steps below show how to create a single app registration with permissions for both Dataverse and Azure DevOps.
-However, you might **choose to separate responsibilities into specifically Dataverse and Azure DevOps as separate app registrations**.
+Creating an App Registration for the ALM Accelerator is a one time setup step to grant permissions to the App and the associated pipelines the permissions required to perform operations in **DevOps** and **Power Apps / Dataverse**.
+The steps below show how to create a single app registration with permissions for both Dataverse and DevOps.
+However, you might **choose to separate responsibilities into specifically Dataverse and DevOps as separate app registrations**.
 Sign in to [portal.azure.com](https://portal.azure.com).

 1. Go to **Azure Active Directory** > **App registrations**.